Vector-of-Gad/DSA-Case-Study-2-Kultra-Mega-Stores-Inventory-/README.md

 ## DATA ANALYSIS PROCESSES
 There was inconsistency in the raw data number of rows in Excel and in MYSQL.
 It was found out that a particular column has many blank values.
 1. Data Cleaning: To improve the data integrity, the column with blank values was deleted using excel and this is because the column wasn't needed in the main analysis.
-2.
+2. Heading Changing: The data given has heading that are not suitable or easily analysed in MYSQL, hence some headings was changed such that space " " was substituted with underscore "_".
+This was done in Excel.
+3. Data Query and Analysis: MYSQL was used to query data and perform the required data analysis.
 ## ANSWERS TO TASK
-##Question 1: Which product category had the highest sales?
+## Question 1: Which product category had the highest sales?
 ```
 SELECT product_category, SUM(sales) AS Total_sales
 FROM kms_table